Dzoiver/FF8CSR/README.md

 ## Installation:
 - Make a back up of your original files if you want to quickly swap to original later.<br />
-- Copy and paste the 3 files into your game data folder.
+- Copy and paste the 3 files into your game data folder.<br /><br />
 French path: *"FINAL FANTASY VIII/Data/lang-en"* <br />
 English path: *"FINAL FANTASY VIII/Data/lang-fr"* <br />